hghcomphys/pantea/README.rst

 Why MLPOT?
 ----------
 * Offers a generic and flexible design which allows introducing any atomic descriptors and potentials
-* Utilizes automatic differentiation that makes definition of new descriptors quite easy
+* Utilizes `automatic differentiation` that makes definition of new descriptors quite easy
-* Pythonic design with an optimized implementation using just-in-time compilations and task/data parallelization
+* Pythonic design with an optimized implementation using just-in-time compilation and task/data parallelization
 * Supports GPU-computing that can speeds up model trainings orders of magnitude
 * MLPOT is not a simulation package but a framework to develop ML-based potentials used for the MD simulations.